elementary/edw/index.md

 #### How to Contribute to elementary OS _by [Igor Montagner](https://github.com/igordsm)_

 A look behind the scenes from the point of view of a new contributor to elementary OS.
 This talk covers both technical and personal experiences when contributing to elementary OS to show how you can get involved.

-#### The Importance of Defaults _by [Ravish Malik](https://github.com/ray1claw)_

-Learn how crucial the default out-of-the-box experience is to a user, the elementary Human Interface Guidelines around Accessible Configuration, and how the default experience must give the user what they need before taking them on a journey where they can find complexity and advancement at their own pace.

 #### My First AppCenter App _by [Justin Campbel](https://github.com/techdev5521)_